 Paint Chip Garland

 I’ve really gotten hooked on the gorgeous Scandinavian art that’s been doing the rounds lately.
-It’s bold and colourful, and at the same time just a tad childlike… not to mention full of shapes and hand drawn patterns which is right up my alley!
+It’s bold and colourful, and at the same time just a tad childlike… not to mention full of shapes and hand-drawn patterns which is right up my alley!

 While I don’t quite have the talent to come up with those kinds of amazing works of art myself, they’ve inspired me to create a project full of pattern and colour to decorate the walls at my next big party.
 If you too love the whimsical look of Scandinavian graphics (or if you just love a good garland!), grab some paint chips and follow along below!

-Paint Chip Garland Materials
+Paint Chip Garland Supplies

 How To Make a Paint Chip Garland